Tommy Freeman (boxer): Taking world welterweight championship, September 1930

 On September 5, 1930, at Cleveland Ball Park in Cleveland, Ohio, Freeman defeated Young Jack Thompson, the reigning Welterweight Champion in front of a crowd of 16,000.
 The well-known and widely respected referee Patsy Haley, a former New York boxer, crowned Freeman the winner after fifteen rounds of close fighting, shocking the crowd as well as both boxers.
 In the second round, Thompson had floored Freeman for a count of six.
 According to the referee, the victory was given to Freeman based largely on his performance in the last three rounds when he connected with far more punches than Thompson.
 The championship bout was Thompson's first title defense.

 Losing the world welterweight championship, April, 1931

 Freeman held the title until his rematch with Jack Thompson on April 14, 1931, again in Cleveland, where he lost by TKO in the tenth of fifteen rounds.
 The bout was stopped due to Freeman's badly battered left eye.

 He had a long career as a boxer, and remained fighting as a super welterweight until around 1937.
-He fought for a year as a middleweight from 1937-8.
+He fought for a year as a middleweight from 1937 to 1938.
 Best known of his middleweight opponents was Al McCoy, whom he fought on July 2 and 16, 1937, in Pine Bluff, Arkansas.

 He died on February 20, 1986, in Little Rock, Arkansas, at 82, an advanced age for a lifelong boxer.